uewquewqueqwue/uew-UsefulGitHub/README.md

 - [50 Lines](https://github.com/Loskir/50-lines) is a script that converts any image or video from the camera into a set of 50 curved lines.
 - [Rufus](https://github.com/pbatard/rufus) - It is a utility that helps to format and create bootable USB flash memory devices.
 - [PowerToys](https://github.com/microsoft/PowerToys) - Windows system utilities to maximize productivity/productivity.
 Microsoft PowerToys is a set of utilities for advanced users that allows you to configure and optimize your work with Windows to improve performance
+- [Jekyll](https://github.com/jekyll/jekyll) - This is a static Ruby site generator, it's a simple, blog-aware static site generator, ideal for personal projects or small organizational sites.
+Think of it as a simplified file CMS.